 Crappie is one of the most popular fish in the US thanks in large part to its plentiful population.
 It may seem incredible to some that crappie can be overfished or that some will farm raise crappie to keep the population at reasonable levels.
 But there are some misconceptions about crappie that is important to know, so you can find the right sources of crappie when fishing.

 Can Crappie Be Overfished?

 The answer is yes, crappie can be overfished just like any other fish.
-It may seem incredible that a fish which produces so many eggs can somehow be overfished, but there is plenty of evidence to show that it has happened.
+It may seem incredible that a fish that produces so many eggs can somehow be overfished, but there is plenty of evidence to show that it has happened.

-For a long time, it was believed that crappie were cyclical in their populations, with both lean and plentiful times for fishing.
+For a long time, it was believed that crappie was cyclical in their populations, with both lean and plentiful times for fishing.
 However, research over the decades has demonstrated that when stunted crappie are being caught, it is usually the result of overfishing.
 That means young crappie, which are normally more difficult to catch compared to full-grown adults are being caught more frequently which is a sign of overfishing.

 It may take several years for the crappie population to recover, especially in areas that are fished frequently.
-That is why limits have been set on crappie fishing in certain locations, so that the population can be restored.
+That is why limits have been set on crappie fishing in certain locations so that the population can be restored.
 Such limits include a minimum 10-inch length of crappie that can be caught.
-When abiding by such limitations, the young crappie have a chance to grow and become adults which restores the population.
+When abiding by such limitations, the young crappie has a chance to grow and become adults which restores the population.

 Can Crappie Be Farm Raised?

 The answer is it’s possible, but there are limitations.
 This is because crappie are usually found in streams, rivers, and larger bodies of water such as lakes.
 When restricted to ponds or small lakes, the crappie population tends to cause major issues.